KalyanPalepu/tic-tac-toe-ai/README.md

 # Tic-Tac-Toe AIs

 This is a collection of Tic-Tac-Toe AIs that I have created.
-There are three main ones:
+There are four main ones:

 - A minimax algorithm that plays Tic-Tac-Toe perfectly
+- A neural network written from scratch using just numpy and scipy that trains on data extracted from the minimax algorithm (very slow)
-- A Neural Network that trains on data generated using the minimax algorithm
+- A neural network written in Tensorflow that trains on data extracted from the minimax algorithm (faster)
-- A Q-learning algorithm that trains by playing against itself.
+- A Q-learning algorithm that trains by playing against itself (WIP)